IepIweidieng/TJAPlayer3/tja.md

 1. Update pre-defined variables: The gameplay state variables except `<t*:t>` (**t**otal amount of encountered certain notes whose critical judgement **t**iming has been reached before now) are updated. \
   [`#GIANTNOTE` commands](#proposal-komi-giantnote) have the triggers updated in this stage.
 2. Update charter-defined variables: After stage 1, the to-be-executed reading or writing of charter-defined variables have their reading and writing executed in their definition order (for [the `#BRANCHSTART` command](#branchstart--branchend), assumed to be right before the first note symbol (if any) at the previous measure). \
-  For each reading or writing which requires evaluating any store expressions (including re-evaluating charter-defined formula variables), the `<t*:t>` variables are increased to include uncounted notes whose both definition position and time position is before the reading or writing point, and then the store expressions (if any) are evaluated.
+  For each reading or writing which requires evaluating any store expressions (including re-evaluating charter-defined formula variables), the `<t*:t>` variables are increased to include uncounted notes whose both definition position and time position is before the reading or writing point, and then the store expressions (if any) are evaluated. \
+  For reading a formula variable with invalidated cached value, all invalidated formula variables which is (directly or indirectly) accessed by store expression of the current formula variable are re-evaluated in the definition order of the last `#STORECF` or `#STORETF` command setting them.
-3. Update conditional command states: Commands which have read the charter-defined values in stage 2 have their states updated immediately.
+3. Update conditional command states: Commands which have read the charter-defined values in stage 2 have their states updated immediately, including the branch determining point for the `#BRANCHSTART` command.
 4. (For order reference) After stage 2 and 3, the to-be-executed [`#SECTION` commands](#section) are executed.

 Evaluation Behavior Examples: